openvinotoolkit/openvino/docs/optimization_guide/ptq_introduction.md

 * In case of accuracy constraints, a validation dataset and accuracy metrics should be available.

 Currently, OpenVINO provides two workflows with post-training quantization capabilities:
-* [Post-training Quantization w/ POT](@ref pot_introduction) - works with models in OpenVINO Intermediate Representation (IR) only.
+* [Post-training Quantization with POT](@ref pot_introduction) - works with models in OpenVINO Intermediate Representation (IR) only.
-* [Post-training Quantization w/ NNCF](@ref nncf_ptq_introduction) - cross-framework solution for model optimization that provides a new simple API for post-training quantization.
+* [Post-training Quantization with NNCF](@ref nncf_ptq_introduction) - cross-framework solution for model optimization that provides a new simple API for post-training quantization.